-IMBCR is committed to making the impossible possible so that all patients with myeloma are Live Better.
-Live Longer.
-IMBCR!
+IMBCR is committed to helping all patients with myeloma Live Better and Live Longer.

 A unique and fully integrated research center, exploring innovative therapeutic approaches using laboratory-based research and sophisticated data analytics to advance clinical development.
 The Institute aims to improve and personalize patient care, optimizing outcomes and ultimately cure myeloma.

 Focus on Today